 Bay Offers First Aid, CPR/AED Training

-Bay College Training & Development (MTEC) will be offering First Aid, CPR/AED training on Monday, February 4 from 9 am – 4 pm.
-This course is designed for those who want to learn the skills, but are not required to obtain certification in CPR for employment.
-This course is suitable for daycare providers, coaches, production workers, church staff, the general public and other non-healthcare professionals.
+Bay College Training & Development will be offering First Aid, CPR/AED training on Wednesday, December 11 from 9 am – 4 pm.
+This course is perfect for daycare providers, coaches, educators, production workers, church staff and the public.
 Participants will learn the critical skills needed to respond to and manage choking or a sudden cardiac arrest until emergency help arrives; this includes instruction on how to properly use an AED, or automated external defibrillator.
 The first aid portion of the course will cover adult and pediatric first aid that includes how to treat bleeding, broken bones, sprains, shock and other first aid emergencies.

 The cost of the training is $85, and includes a mask and the required manual.
 To register or view all course offerings, visit the Bay College Training and Development web page.
 For questions or more information, call 906-217-4200.